ibraheemdev/ibraheemca/content/posts/2020-07-06-converting-an-existing-ruby-on-rails-application-to-mongodb.md

 ...
 ```

-Note that active_record and active_storage are not being required.
-Mongoid will take the place of active_record, and because active_storage depends on active_record, it cannot be used with Mongoid.
+Note that active\_record and active\_storage are not being required.
+Mongoid will take the place of active\_record, and because active_storage depends on active\_record, it cannot be used with Mongoid.

-Now that we are not using active_record, any references to it in files in the config directory need to be removed.
+Now that we are not using active\_record, any references to it in files in the config directory need to be removed.
 For example:

 ```ruby
 config.active_record.dump_schema_after_migration = false
 config.active_storage.service = :local
 ```

-We also need to remove the activestorage npm package.
+We also need to remove the active\_storage npm package.
 To remove this, run:

 ```bash
 $ yarn remove @rails/activestorage